 So instead we got Christmas gifts– an homage to the three wise men bringing the baby Jesus gold, frankincense, and myrrh.

 Since then, Christmas presents have transformed into the fulcrum of the festivity.
 Of course these days the custom centers around children, with long lists of Christmas gift ideas sent to Santa so his elves will have time to make the toys.

-Christmas stockings hanging along the fireplace mantle is arguably one of the most recognizable symbols of the season.
+Stockings hanging along the fireplace mantle is arguably one of the most recognizable symbols of Christmas.

 Historians believe this tradition got its start before Christmas was widely celebrated, and that the real St. Nicholas (a.k.a.
 Santa Claus, Father Christmas, etc) was the catalyst.

 After his parents died in an epidemic, the Greek Christian bishop spent his life sharing the family fortune to help the poor and needy.